Imminence (band)

 Imminence is a Swedish metalcore band formed in Trelleborg.
-The group consists of vocalist Eddie Berg, rhythm guitarist Harald Barrett, lead guitarist Alex Arnoldsson, bassist Christian Höijer and drummer Mikael Norén.
+The group consists of vocalist Eddie Berg, rhythm guitarist Harald Barrett, lead guitarist Alex Arnoldsson, and bassist Christian Höijer.

 History

-Formation and EPs (2009-2013)
+Formation and EPs (2009–2013)

 Barrett and Berg formed the band in 2009 and decided on the name Imminence in 2010.
 Arnoldsson and Hanström joined the band in 2012.

 In 2012, they released their debut EP, Born of Sirius, which was well received by fans and critics.
 That year, they were also selected to play at the Metaltown Festival, one of the largest music festivals in Sweden.

 In 2013, Imminence signed a contract with We Are Triumphant Records, a sub-label for the Chicago-based record company Victory Records, where they released their second EP, Return for Helios, along with the single "Wine & Water".

-I, This Is Goodbye, and Turn the Light On (2014-2020)
+I, This Is Goodbye, and Turn the Light On (2014–2020)

 In 2014, the band released their debut album, I, which was accompanied by a series of music videos shot by singer Eddie Berg.

 In 2015, they signed to Arising Empire and released the single "The Sickness", which has been described as a breakthrough single for the band.

 The band released This Is Goodbye in 2017, in which the band experimented a different style, which has been described as alt-rock and pop rock.

 In 2019, the band made a well-received return to their harder sound and released Turn the Light On, an album which the band has said "defines their sound".
 This was followed up by an acoustic version of the album the following year.

-Heaven in Hiding (2021-2023)
+Heaven in Hiding (2021–2023)

 The band release a single titled "Temptation" on 23 April 2021.
 Following the success of this single, the band announced a European tour taking place the following year.
 In September 2021, the band announced they would be releasing their fourth studio album Heaven in Hiding on 26 November 2021.
 The album, which the band described as "a further descent into darkness compared to previous albums", was well received and compared to bands such as Architects.

 In February 2023, the band released the single "Jaded" and announced that a deluxe edition of the album would be released.
 The deluxe edition released on 3 March 2023, including new singles, as well as live and acoustic recordings.